Shilpi Somaya Gowda: The Golden Son

 Gowda's second novel was published in 2015-16 around the world, and it too became a #1 international bestseller.
 The story features two childhood friends who grow up in the same village in India, but whose paths diverge when Anil goes to America to pursue his dream of becoming a doctor, while Leena moves to a neighboring village to have an arranged marriage.

 Marisa de los Santos, New York Times bestselling author of Belong to Me and The Precious One, commented on The Golden Son, saying, Shilpi Somaya Gowda "is as adept at crafting disparate, fully realized worlds—a village in India, a medical school in Texas—as she is at creating compelling characters.
 I ached and cheered for Leena and Anil, as they struggle to live lives of their own choosing amidst the demands of tradition and the sometimes beautiful, sometimes painful bonds of family."

+The Golden Son was the winner of the French literary prize Prix des Lyceens Folio, #1 on the Canadian Fiction bestseller list in both of Canada's national newspapers (Globe & Mail and Toronto Star), a Target Book Club Pick for December 2016, a Costco Canada Buyers’ Pick, and on the USA Today bestseller list.